-And the sources of stress can go far beyond food, of course.
+The sources of stress can go far beyond food, of course.
 One of the things about family is, well, we can’t choose them.
 Holiday gatherings can bring together people with widely different political and social views.
-Uncle Dave may be mostly OK, but watch out after that third drink.
-And make sure your Fox News watching kin are seated far away from the MSNBC demographic.
+It can be enough to make you want to skip the holidays entirely.

 You can bring people together over a shared meal and shared values — whether you observe Christmas, Hanukkah, Kwanzaa, Ramadan, or just want to share time with friends and family.

 In this article, we’ll focus on planning and preparing delicious and healthy holiday food, while also looking at how to extend those strategies to present a loving and welcoming table for all your guests.

 8 Holiday Meal Planning Tips to Bring Your Guests Together

 Even if the thought of hosting a holiday meal intimidates you, a bit of advance planning can ease your stress and create a better experience for everyone.